circleci/circleci-docs/jekyll/_cci1/ios-builds-on-os-x.md

 cases CircleCI's inference may not correctly detect the Xcode workspace, project, or scheme.
 Instead, you can specify these through [environment variables](#environment-variables).

-### Constraints on OS X-based builds
+### Constraints on macOS-based builds
-There are a few features normally available on CircleCI's standard Linux containers that are not available for OS X builds at the moment:
+There are a few features normally available on CircleCI's standard Linux containers that are not available for macOS builds at the moment:

 * Parallelism is not supported
-* While the general `circle.yml` file structure will be honored in OS X-based builds [configuration options]({{ site.baseurl }}/configuration/), the following sections of `circle.yml` will not work correctly:
+* While the general `circle.yml` file structure will be honored in macOS-based builds [configuration options]({{ site.baseurl }}/configuration/), the following sections of `circle.yml` will not work correctly:
   * `machine: services`